Ansuvimab: Experimental use in the Democratic Republic of Congo

-During the 2018 Équateur province Ebola outbreak, ansuvimab was requested by the Democratic Republic of Congo (DRC) Ministry of Public Health.
+During the 2018 Équateur province Ebola outbreak, ansuvimab was requested by the Democratic Republic of the Congo (DRC) Ministry of Public Health.
 Ansuvimab was approved for compassionate use by the World Health Organization MEURI ethical protocol and at DRC ethics board.
 Ansuvimab was sent along with other therapeutic agents to the outbreak sites.
-However, the outbreak came to a conclusion before any therapeutic agents were given to patients.
+However, the outbreak came to a conclusion before any therapeutic agents were given to people.

 Approximately one month following the conclusion of the Équateur province outbreak, a distinct outbreak was noted in Kivu in the DRC (2018–20 Kivu Ebola outbreak).
-Once again, ansuvimab received approval for compassionate use by WHO MEURI and DRC ethic boards and has been given to many patients under these protocols.
+Once again, ansuvimab received approval for compassionate use by WHO MEURI and DRC ethic boards and has been given to many people under these protocols.
 In November 2018, the Pamoja Tulinde Maisha (PALM [together save lives]) open-label randomized clinical control trial was begun at multiple treatment units testing ansuvimab, atoltivimab/maftivimab/odesivimab (REGN-EB3) and remdesivir to ZMapp.
-Despite the difficulty of running a clinical trial in a conflict zone, investigators have enrolled 681 patients towards their goal of 725.
-An interim analysis by the Data Safety and Monitoring Board (DSMB) of the first 499 patient found that ansuvimab and REGN-EB3 were superior to the comparator ZMapp.
-Overall mortality of patients in the ZMapp and remdesivir groups were 49% and 53% compared to 34% and 29% for ansuvimab and REGN-EB3.
-When looking at patients who arrived early after disease symptoms appeared, survival was 89% for ansuvimab and 94% for REGN-EB3.
+Despite the difficulty of running a clinical trial in a conflict zone, investigators enrolled 681 participants towards their goal of 725.
+An interim analysis by the Data Safety and Monitoring Board (DSMB) of the first 499 participants found that ansuvimab and REGN-EB3 were superior to the comparator ZMapp.
+Overall mortality of participants in the ZMapp and remdesivir groups were 49% and 53% compared to 34% and 29% for ansuvimab and REGN-EB3.
+When looking at participants who arrived early after disease symptoms appeared, survival was 89% for ansuvimab and 94% for REGN-EB3.
 While the study was not powered to determine whether there is any difference between REGN-EB3 and ansuvimab, the survival difference between those two therapies and ZMapp was significant.
 This led to the DSMB halting the study and PALM investigators dropping the remdesivir and ZMapp arms from the clinical trial.
-All patients in the outbreak who elect to participate in the trial will now be given either ansuvimab or REGN-EB3.
+All people in the outbreak who elect to participate in the trial will now be given either ansuvimab or REGN-EB3.

-In October 2020, the U.S. Food and Drug Administration (FDA) approved atoltivimab/maftivimab/odesivimab (Inmazeb, formerly REGN-EB3) with an indication for the treatment of infection caused by Zaire ebolavirus.
+In October 2020, the US Food and Drug Administration (FDA) approved atoltivimab/maftivimab/odesivimab (Inmazeb, formerly REGN-EB3) with an indication for the treatment of infection caused by Zaire ebolavirus.